Johnmitton/PacmanPathfinding-BFS-DFS-Astar/README.md

 • searchAgents.py → Where all of your search-based agents will reside.

-See Assignment1.pdf for more details
+See Assignment1.pdf (Part 2) for more details